-- Stainless Steel – commonly used to create generally non-ageworthy wine with a crisp, bright character, but also used for the fermentation phase of most wines.
+- Stainless Steel – commonly used to create generally non-age worthy wine with a crisp, bright character.
+Stainless is also used for the fermentation phase of many wines.

 - Cement – preformed cast concrete vessels, both rectangular and egg shaped are also used very commonly.
 Often these are epoxy lined to create a neutral again vessel that can easily be cleaned between uses and offer a long life.
-Eggs have become increasingly popular in recent years.
+Cement eggs have become increasingly popular in recent years.

 - Amphora – ceramic/clay vessels made in different sizes and shapes.
 Historically these were the first vessels used by the ancient Greeks and Romans.
-They’ve recently seen a resurgence in popularity, particularly with wine makers who are using little-to-no sulfur at time of bottling.
+They’ve recently seen a resurgence in popularity, often with winemakers who are using little-to-no sulfur at time of bottling.
 A few examples of winemakers using Amphora are Beckman Estate in Oregon, Frank Cornelissen and COS in Sicily, Foradori in Alto Adige, and Felsina in Tuscany even uses them on one of their wines.

-By wine definition decanting is gradually pouring from one vessel to another without disturbing sediment or lower liquid levels.
-But it’s much more complicated than that.
+By wine definition decanting is gradually pouring from one vessel to another without disturbing sediment.
+But, it’s much more complicated than that.
 Decanting is one of the most common procedures prior to serving.
-It serves two purposes: a) to oxygenate the wine prior to serving, thus allowing the wine to open-up/blossom, and b) to separate off sediment which accumulates in the bottle.
+It acheives two purposes: a) to oxygenate the wine prior to serving, thus allowing the wine to open-up/blossom, and b) to separate off sediment which accumulates in the bottle.
 Like oak aging, decanting and the introduction of oxygen into the wine can be either a blessing or a curse.

-For young wines it is of particular importance because it allows the wine to unwind and soften by introducing oxygen into the wine.
+For young wines it is of particular popularity because it allows the wine to unwind and soften by introducing oxygen into the wine.
 Most sommeliers will entertain decanting your wine at a restaurant, especially younger bottles.
 Aeration devices (funnels that introduce air into the wine as you’re decanting) are particularly effective for young wines.
-But I never use one, and especially not for older, mature wines.
-The risk of over-oxygenating mature wines is high, and once you’ve over-oxygenated there’s no turning back.
+I never use one, and especially not for older, mature wines, where the risk of over-oxygenating mature wines is high.
+Once you’ve over-oxygenated there’s no turning back.
 The wine will be flat and of little interest.

 I always err on the side of limiting decanting whenever possible.
 For older wines where sediment has developed over time, it is important for separating off the clean wine from the sediment.
-Start by standing up the bottle a day-to-a-week in advance.
+One method is to start by standing up the bottle a day-to-a-week in advance.
 That way the sediment can settle.
-My preference for older wine is to use either a narrow decanter (I have one the diameter of a wine bottle), or a clean rinsed bottle.
+My preference for older wine is to use either a narrow decanter (I have one decanter the diameter of a wine bottle), or a clean rinsed bottle works impressively well.
 You’ll need a funnel for either one.